EmmaBurkett/clouddb/README.md

 The purpose for writing this was to gain a basic understanding of cloud databases, and a sufficient pool of resources on the topic so that I can learn more on my own - without outside help.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}

 [Software Demo Video](https://youtu.be/Rr2h07cbfL0e)

 # Cloud Database